-Our Human Rights Policy is informed by the Universal Declaration of Human Rights and guided by internationally recognized standards, including the United Nations Guiding Principles on Business and Human Rights, the International Bill of Human Rights and the principles set out in the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
+Our Human Rights Policy (the “Policy”) is informed by the Universal Declaration of Human Rights and guided by internationally recognized standards, including the United Nations Guiding Principles on Business and Human Rights, the International Bill of Human Rights and the principles set out in the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
 Where the Company may impact the human rights of diverse and particularly vulnerable groups, such as migrant laborers, indigenous peoples, women or children, we are also guided by other international standards that elaborate on their rights.
 The Human Rights Policy is signed by our Chief Executive Officer.

 Our commitment to respect human rights is also set out in our Standards of Business Conduct (PDF – 9.1 KB) (“Standards”), which apply to Company employees, and in our Supplier Code of Conduct (PDF – 1.4 KB) (“Code”), which applies to McDonald’s suppliers globally.
 Company staff are trained regularly on the Standards and are required to annually certify their understanding of and commitment to upholding them.

-People come to work at a McDonald’s because they want the chance to be a part of a community and grow as individuals.
+People come to work at a McDonalds because they want to be a part of a community and grow as individuals.
 Our job as employers is to make that possible while fostering an environment where those ambitions are never compromised by concerns of safety.
 As Franchisees, we’re developing comprehensive programs centered on building healthy relationships, trusting environments and resolving conflict to support our people in all facets of their lives – at work, at home and out in their communities.

 Dorothy Stingley, President of McDonald’s Women Operators Network, franchise owner and 36-year veteran of the McDonald’s business

 Putting Our Commitments Into Practice